wp-plugins/shaplatools/readme.txt

 == Frequently Asked Questions ==

-= How can I add Custom Post Types in my theme =
+= How can I add Custom Post Types in my theme? =

 To add Custom Post Types in your theme go to your theme functions.php file and add the following code:
 <pre><code>